Heart Attitudes – How to Heal Our Hearts

 Matthew 5:8 Blessed are the pure in heart: for they shall see God.

-Jesus told us how to have 20/20 spiritual vision.
+Jesus told us how to have a 20/20 spiritual vision.
 That will only happen when we have a pure heart.
-My seeing God is not because I one day prayed a prayer or attend church.
+My seeing God is not because I one day prayed a prayer or attended church.
 It will be because I have a pure heart.

 Blessed are the pure in heart…